rwxrob/zet/20220210072141/README.md

-# Boost Will Focus on VirtualBox Kali *and* Rocky
+# Boost Will Focus on VirtualBox Kali *and* Ubuntu Server

 After a lot of reflection and experimentation I strongly feel that the best focus for the Boost is on *all* major operating systems, that the primary purpose of the Boost should, in fact, be exactly that.
-This includes knowing how to install and run a GUI virtual machine (Kali) as well as a no-GUI server virtual machine (Rocky).
-This will not only give everyone a taste of both, but introduce the reason why learning `apt` and `yum` is important (and why Arch is completely irrelevant for modern work).
+This includes knowing how to install and run a GUI virtual machine (Kali) as well as a no-GUI server virtual machine (Ubuntu).
+This give everyone a taste of both a Linux desktop and a server.

 While I plan on mentioning VMware Workstation Pro, I've decided to use VirtualBox for the boost because it works enough and is free.
 It also